trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 import { RNEventSource } from 'rn-eventsource-reborn';
 import { ReadableStream, TransformStream } from 'web-streams-polyfill';

-// RNEventSource extends EventSource's functionality, you can add this to make the typing reflect this but it's not a requirement declare global {
-  interface EventSource extends RNEventSource {}
-}
-globalThis.EventSource = globalThis.EventSource || RNEventSource;

 globalThis.ReadableStream = globalThis.ReadableStream || ReadableStream;
 globalThis.TransformStream = globalThis.TransformStream || TransformStream;
 ```

-Once the polyfills are added, you can continue setting up the `httpSubscriptionLink` as described in the [setup](#setup) section.
+Once the ponyfills are added, you can continue setting up the `httpSubscriptionLink` as described in the [setup](#setup) section.

 ## `httpSubscriptionLink` Options